Temporary Protected Status (TPS)

 4| Many administrations of both parties have extended TPS protections

-TPS has been an impactful and beneficial program since it was established 30 years ago, and has been widely used by Presidential Administrations, both Republican and Democratic.
-Since TPS was established, new TPS designations for countries were issued six times during the George H.W.
-Bush Administration, 10 times during the Clinton Administration, twice during the George W. Bush Administration, eight times during the Obama Administration, and nine times during the Biden Administration.
+TPS has been an impactful and beneficial program since it was established 30 years ago, and has been widely used across both Republican and Democratic administrations—with new country designations issued 34 times in total: six times during the George H.W.
+Bush Administration, eight times during the Clinton Administration, four during the George W. Bush Administration, seven times during the Obama Administration, and nine times during the Biden Administration.

 TPS holders are crucial contributors to our economy, their communities and their families.
 Congress and the administration should do everything in their power to keep TPS holders safe by letting them remain and work in the U.S.